manhowong/CS-lectures/tips-and-cheatsheets/git-workflow.md

 1. *Fetch* changes from the remote repository to the local repository
 2. *Merge* changes from the local repository to the workspace

+IMPORTANT: Set up author information for commits:
+- This ensures that your commits are attributed to the correct account when you are using the same device for your personal GitHub and work/school accounts.
+- If you don't set this up, Git will use the system default or the global configuration.
+- `git config user.name "Your Name"`
+- `git config user.email "you@example.com"`
+- To use your work/school account, make sure to set the email to your work/school email address.
+- To verify your configuration, you can use:
+  - `git config user.name`
+  - `git config user.email`
+- To check your global configuration, you can use:
+  - `git config --global user.name`
+  - `git config --global user.email`

 # Git commands

 - Basic commands